- What is Section 80GGC?

 Whereas Section 80GGC of the Income Tax Act means that any individual taxpayer, be it an Indian resident or a non Indian resident (NRI), can claim tax deduction for the amount contributed to a political party.

-What are the Conditions Under Which an Individual Cannot Claim Tax Deduction?
+What are the Conditions Under Which an Individual Is Ineligible to Claim a Tax Deduction?

 The following conditions apply under which an individual is unable to claim tax-saving benefits under section 80GGC of the Income Tax Act.